 My ambition is to possess a self-earning crust, so that I can spend more time

-The cats are called Cinnamon and Pepper, I have three maples so far, and the house in the country is probably going to have to hold off until retirement.
+The cats are called Cinnamon, Summer and Autumn, I have three maples so far, and the house in the country is probably going to have to hold off until retirement.

 What's in a name?